sergiocollado/potpourri/Notes_on_protocols/Notes_on_mobile_communications.md

-                   SYSTEM  ARCHITECTURE FOR THE 5G SYSTEM (5GS)
+    SYSTEM  ARCHITECTURE FOR THE 5G SYSTEM (5GS) IN SERVICE BASED REPRESENTATION
 ```

 ## Network functions